 Transparency and reporting

-- Gifts shall be accounted for in manner which allows donors and the public to develop a fair picture of how DSF conducts its activities.
+- Gifts shall be accounted for in a manner that allows donors and the public to develop a fair picture of how DSF conducts its activities.

 - DSF will respect donors’ wishes for anonymity and consult with donors to obtain their permission before public disclosure of their giving.

-- DSF urges prospective donors to seek the assistance of personal legal and financial advisors in matters relating to their gifts and the resulting tax and estate planning consequences.
+- DSF urges prospective donors to seek the assistance of personal legal and financial advisers in matters relating to their gifts and the resulting tax and estate-planning consequences.

 Delegation of authority

-With the exception of naming rights, the CEO may delegate authority to the Director of Development to evaluate, negotiate and decline gifts, and create and execute gift agreements with prospective donors in keeping with this policy.
+With the exception of naming rights, the CEO may delegate authority to the development director to evaluate, negotiate and decline gifts, and create and execute gift agreements with prospective donors in keeping with this policy.

 The CEO will: